mtrienis/jekyll-mermaid-blog/_posts/2015-08-04-c-virtual-method.markdown

   feature: sample-image-7.jpg
 ---

 Virtual methods allow the subclass methods to be called even if the pointer is of type base class.
+For example, (source from [here](http://stackoverflow.com/questions/2391679/why-do-we-need-virtual-methods-in-c))

 {% highlight c++ %}
 class Base